ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. note:: The ``string`` filter is only required for Python 2 and ensures that text to encode is a unicode string.
 Without that filter before b64encode the wrong value will be encoded.

+.. note:: The return value of b64decode is a string.
+If you decrypt a binary blob using b64decode and then try to use it (for example by using :ref:`copy <copy_module>` to write it to a file) you will mostly likely find that your binary has been corrupted.
+If you need to take a base64 encoded binary and write it to disk, it is best to use the system ``base64`` command with the :ref:`shell module <shell_module>`, piping in the encoded data using the ``stdin`` parameter.
+For example: ``shell: cmd="base64 --decode > myfile.bin" stdin="{{ encoded }}"``

 .. versionadded:: 2.6

 Managing UUIDs